On the horizontal compression of dag-derivations in minimal purely implicational logic: Introduction

 In this report, we describe some experimental results on the application of an implementation of the compression method to a class of (huge) propositional proofs, as well as we show an illustrative example, with non-hamiltonian graphs, to provide a qualitative analysis of {\bf HC}, see section~\ref{sec:Experimental}.
 The contributions of this report are along with the respective sections.
 It conveys a comprehensive presentation of the set of horizontal compression (HC) in section~\ref{sec:HC}.
 It shows the (sketch) of a proof that HC rules preserve soundness in section~\ref{sec:HC-Soundness}.
 We show, in section~\ref{sec:Upper-HC}, a demonstration that the compressed dag-like proofs are polynomially upper-bounded when submitted to height and foundation poly-bounded tree-like ND proofs.
 In section~\ref{sec:Experimental} we discuss the experimental results we have on the implementation of the HC compression algorithm and how it performs when compared with the Huffman compression of strings benchmark.
 Finally, in the appendix~\ref{Algorithm} we show an algorithm that verifies in polynomial time on the size of the dag-like proofs whether they are valid proofs of their conclusions.
 We want to inform the reader that we are, hopefully, developing a proof assisted version of some sections of this report.
 The initial section provides the basics of understanding the report.
 The reader should have a basic knowledge of Natural Deduction and proof-theory to appreciate better what we convey here.
 It is interesting mentioning that in \cite{IfCologHaeusler} there is a proof-theoretical argument that provides a good explanation of reasons for the excellent compression rate of HC when compared to traditional benchmarks in terms of string compression.

 We start this report by showing an example of the {\bf HC} compression on a very simple and, we hope, illustrative example.
 This is the content of the following section~\ref{sec:motiv-example}.
 Our logical language is restricted to the implication.
 The logic is the purely implicational propositional logic.
 We use the symbol $\imply$ for the implication to avoid confusion with the $\rightarrow$ symbol, largely used in graphs pictures and representations.
+As a matter of fact, many readers and colleagues ask for a {\bf Computer Assisted} proof of this result, since it is based on the algorithmic application of a set of